July 2023 Session

 More information about each class can be found by clicking the plus sign to the right of the title.

-Applications open the first day of the month before the session starts.
-Preference is given to club members, current students, and then new students.
-Register using the link above, you will be asked to provide vaccination information as an attachment and pay the fee ($110 for non-members, $20 for active members, $70 for inactive members) by check.
+Preference is given to club members if they sign up within the first hour.
+Register using the link above, you will be asked to provide vaccination information as an attachment and pay the fee ($110 for non-members, $40 for active members, $90 for inactive members) by check.
 Members may pay by PayPal.

 If you want to check whether classes are full, or have other questions about the application process, please contact the Registrar, Marian Szebenyi.